noralschimpf/Weather-Preprocessing/README.md

 # Using the Repo

 ## Environment
-Project was developed using a combination of PyCharm, Microsoft Visual Studio, and Microsoft Powershell ISE.
+Project was developed using a combination of PyCharm, Eclipse 2020-09, and Microsoft Powershell ISE.